 From around km 168.5 (GPS: 23°11’55.0″N 121°01’39.2″E) on the South Cross Island Highway (Provincial Highway 20), watch for a driveway going downhill and follow it down to the trail.
 You’ll need to budget a solid 3-4 hours return, not counting soaking time, and the hike is steep and challenging.
 You’ll also need to make a few river crossings before reaching the hot spring.

 There is no public transportation.
 It is possible to camp beside the hot spring.

-What do Kaohsiung residents do when they crave a hot bath, on the off-chance that it actually gets cold down there?
+What do residents of Kaohsiung, southern Taiwan’s port city, do when they crave a hot bath, on the off-chance that it actually gets cold down there?
 Well, they head to Baolai Public Hot Spring in Liugui District way up in the hills of Kaohsiung City!

 To reach Baolai by public transportation from Kaohsiung Railway Station, take bus No. 8025 to Liugui town.
 From there take bus No. H11 (five services a day) or a taxi to Baolai.

 For the more adventurous, you can hike to Shikeng Hot Spring (十坑溫泉) further upstream.

 If you’re in Taitung and looking for a soak, Zhiben (also spelled Jhihben or Chiben) Hot Spring is the biggest and most well known hot spring village, and one of the largest in Taiwan in terms of hot water output.
 It is located about 15 kilometers southwest of Taitung City center in the Zhiben River Valley.

 A large number of hot spring hotels are found in the area.
 I personally recommend Cheng-Ping Hot Spring Inn (橙品溫泉民宿) (see on Booking / Agoda / TripAdvisor) for a quiet getaway with river-facing hot tubs on the room balconies.